Trumeter/VT-Power-Latest-Release/README.md

 VT-Power Latest Release

 # Installation Instructions
-1. Download the zip file and Unzip the file and copy both .bin files to a blank USB drive.
+1. Download the zip file, Unzip the files and copy the files to a USB drive.
 (The files must be in the root folder.)
 2. Plug the USB drive into the Vista Touch meter.
 3. On the device, swipe up on the display to access the main “Settings” screen.
 4. Select the “USB” option.